 Other calibers slated were in .40SW (MCS-40), 10mm (MCS-10), and .45.
 Below is a short clip of the MCS-45A in .45Auto/ACP (sn.
 MCS-XP0002), about this time the .45GAP caliber was still getting some press and so an MCS was planned to be available as the MCS-45G.

-I believe a Models with a rail rather coming from the facotry with the optic, were named with the R after, the MCS-08 becomes the MCS-08R, etc. A .357SIG version was planned but I couldn’t verify anywhere but some chatter on forums.
+I believe models with a factory rail (rather than an optic), were named with the R after, the MCS-08 becomes the MCS-08R, etc. A .357SIG version was planned but I couldn’t verify anywhere but some chatter on forums.

 The Archangel pistol listed as an upcoming product on MSAR’s own website before they declared bankruptcy.
 When they returned in 2012, the pistol was forgotten.